tldr-pages/tldr/pages/common/mkvmerge.md

 `mkvextract tracks {{path/to/file.mkv}} {{3}}:{{path/to/subs.srt}}`

-- Add a subtitle track to a file using:
+- Add a subtitle track to a file:

 `mkvmerge --output {{path/to/output.mkv}} {{path/to/file.mkv}} {{path/to/subs.srt}}`